enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 app.use(cookieParser());
 ```

+- Create a new folder named middleware inside the backend folder.

-- Inside the backend folder create a folder with the name of middleware and inside it create a file with the name of protectRoute.js and paste the following code from it.
+- Inside the middleware folder, create a new file named protectRoute.js.

+- Paste the following code into protectRoute.js:

 ```javascript
 import jwt from "jsonwebtoken"